 Everybody in the world knows the brand Walt Disney, but does anybody know how the magic all started with Walt Disney the man.

 Here is a brief bit of history about the life and the times of Walt Disney the man.
+I find it fascinating just how much he accomplished in his lifetime, and his legacy still lives on.

 Walt Disney The Man (1901 – 1966)

-In short, Walter Elias Disney was born on the 5th of December 1901 in Hermosa, Illinois.
+Walter Elias Disney was born on the 5th of December 1901 in Hermosa, Illinois.

-He and his brother Roy co-founded Walt Disney Productions, which became one of the best known motion picture productions companies in the world.
+He and his brother Roy co-founded Walt Disney Productions, which became one of the best-known motion picture productions companies in the world.

 Walt Disney the man won 22 Academy Awards during his lifetime.